Heat Pump (Hybrid Electric), Installed

 Income-qualified for IRA rebates

-Households below 150 percent of area median income qualify for IRA point-of-sale rebates of $1,750 to $8,000.
-Stacked with the Section 25C credit and utility rebates, total out-of-pocket on a heat pump install can land $0 to $1,500.
-This is the cheapest high-efficiency replacement option for these households.
+Households below 150 percent of area median income qualify for IRA point-of-sale rebates of up to $1,750 in states with open programs.
+Stacked with state and utility rebates, total out-of-pocket on a heat pump install can land $1,000 to $2,500.
+This remains the cheapest high-efficiency replacement route for these households even with the federal credit gone.

 Solar PV present